SOERF/convert-json-to-env-action/README.md

 ## Outputs:

-Each json entry will dynamically become an output.
+Each json entry will dynamically become an env variable.

 ## Example usage:

 ```
-uses: SOERF/convert-json-to-env-action@v1.1
+uses: SOERF/convert-json-to-env-action@v1.1.1
 with:
     json-file: './file.json'
 ```